nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Unfavorite a task.
 Reverse action of favorite command.
 Yellow marker will disappear.<br>
 Format: `unfav INDEX`

+#### Repeat a specific task at a given interval : `repeat`
+Enables a task to be repeated automatically at specified interval after it is marked as done or passes its deadline.<br>
+Valid intervals include: daily, weekly, fortnightly, monthly, yearly<br>
+Shorter input is allowed, i.e. d, w, f, m, y respectively.
+Format: `repeat INDEX INTERVAL`
+Examples:
+* `repeat 1 daily`
+* `repeat 3 y`

 #### Backup : `backup`, `b`
 Save a copy of the current TaskManager data file into the specified directory.<br>
 Format: `backup [PATH]` or `b [PATH]`